 Whatever it was in my case, I lost my fearlessness somewhere along the way.
-Now I squeal at the sight of the smallest spider, endure nightmares about Alf and have renounced horror movies.
+Now I squeal at the sight of the smallest spider, endure nightmares about Alf and have renounced almost all horror movies.

 I may not be fearless anymore, but I’m still easily excited and love a good adventure.